atan2l/ra-hal/README.md

 RUST_LOG=info probe-rs download --chip R7FA4M1AB --binary-format=ihex support/dfu_wifi.hex
 ```

-For other boards check the Arduino [repository](https://github.com/arduino/ArduinoCore-renesas/tree/main/bootloaders) for the suitable Intel Hex file.
+To restore the bootloader on other other boards check the Arduino [repository](https://github.com/arduino/ArduinoCore-renesas/tree/main/bootloaders) for the suitable Intel Hex file and invoke `probe-rs` as above.

 ## Miscellaneous